-Working to bridge the gap between urban services that fall within a certain area in the four primary regional communities and the large rural area which in general, appears to offer more affordable housing is key to increasing service levels for veterans, seniors and people with disabilities.
+Working to bridge the gap between urban services that fall within a certain area in the four primary regional communities and the large rural area which offers more affordable housing is key to increasing service levels for veterans, seniors and people with disabilities.
+It is also critical to ensure that the affordable housing is connected to services and jobs with transportation choices.
 The other option is to realistically consider the cost of housing and transportation together when selecting an affordable living situation.